sky-uk/client-lib-ios-test-foundation/README.md

 Test suite for iOS mobile applications: a collection of tools and classes to facilitate the writing of automatic tests during development of an iOS mobile application.
 The suite has to parts, one for Unit testing and the other one for User Interface (or functional) tests.
 ## Test Environment
-During tests execution iOS App should interact with a Mock Server which appear to be the real counterparts of BE server.
+During tests execution, iOS Mobile App (MA) should interact with a Mock Server which appear to be the real counterparts of BE server.
 The framework provides a mock server that allows a tight control over what data the iOS App receives.
 ![](https://user-images.githubusercontent.com/51656240/94529361-ed25c900-0239-11eb-92da-1cb33699da4b.png)

 ### Unit Test Template with SUT performing Http Requests
+The goal of this kind of unit test is to verify the correctness of the http request performed by the MA. `httpServerBuilder` allows to define the state of the mock server as a set of http routes.
+Note `FakeMySkyAppSDK.localhost()` in the `setupUP()` forwards http request performed by MA to localhost.
 ```swift
 class CustomerRepositoryTests: SkyUnitTestCase {